This article was originally published in AQUILA’s 2Q 2022 Austin Office Market Report.

 - Safety & Security

 Today, sustainability is at the top of everyone’s mind, not just for the purpose of protecting our environment, but to cut costs and increase profitability as well.
-In a city like Austin, where property taxes are increasingly driving up operating expenses (“opex”) in commercial buildings, property owners are having to find ways to decrease opex in other areas to keep their building competitive.
+In a city like Austin, where property taxes are increasingly driving up operating expenses (“opex”) in commercial buildings, property owners are having to find ways to decrease opex in other areas to keep their buildings competitive.

 The LEED certification program, run by the U.S. Green Building Council, is the most well-known way commercial buildings have been promoting sustainability in recent years.
 AQUILA has written previously on LEED certification and the impact it has on rental rates, but we wondered if achieving some level of LEED certification has become so common in Austin that it is now the standard rather than a differentiator.